 Michele Williamson, battalion chief for CCEMS, originally presented the idea to Butcher.
-While attending a Leadership Collier class, Butcher met Dr. Aysegul Timur, who introduced her to Tracy Ramsay, former professor and director of program development in Hodges’ School of Allied Health.
-After discussing the idea with Butcher, Ramsay met with Dr. William Griz, dean of the School of Allied Health, to explore the opportunity.
+While attending a Leadership Collier class, Butcher met Dr. Aysegul Timur, who introduced her to Tracy Ramsay, former professor and director of program development in Hodges’ School of Health Sciences.
+After discussing the idea with Butcher, Ramsay met with Dr. William Griz, dean of the School of Health Sciences, to explore the opportunity.

 When presenting the idea to local schools, Hodges University was most receptive, Instead of students meeting the needs of the college, the college was willing to meet the needs of the students.” – Michele Williamson

 However, it wasn’t until Jeffrey Ziomek joined the university in early 2017 that the program started to become a reality.
 An adjunct faculty member in the School of Health Sciences, Ziomek earned his master’s degree in health science education from Florida Gulf Coast University and is currently pursuing a doctoral degree in public administration at Capella University.
 With more than 20 years of experience working in emergency services and public health in Buffalo, New York, he moved to Southwest Florida in 2006 after accepting a position at Florida SouthWestern State College (FSW) (formerly known as Edison State College) serving as the program coordinator for the school’s emergency medical technician (EMT) program.